General meaning

 Decision-making places become the starting point for a life reorganization.

-Office where a termination or new contract is signed, agency where a move is formalized, place where keys are handed over or documents of end of collaboration are retrieved.
+An office where a termination or new contract is signed, an agency where a move is formalized, or a place where keys are handed over or documents of the end of collaboration are retrieved.
 These spaces concentrate both the cutting dimension of Scythe and the momentum of Stork towards another life configuration, sometimes still uncertain, but already in motion.

 Personality